johnryan465/reinforce.space/controller/index.md

 The controller in this project is a replacement for the ACDS.

-The controller will be learned via reinforcment learning.
+The controller will be learned via reinforcement learning.